10 Thrilling Halloween STEM ActivitiesOct. 25, 2019

 Another Halloween engineering activity, this spooky activity will challenge your early learner with building a skeleton from nothing more than cotton swabs and glue!
 Help your child use hot glue to construct mini skeletons made from cotton swabs, and amp up the challenge by discussing the differences between human and animal skeletons.
 Encourage your child to make both animal and human skeletons, gluing them to black construction paper!

-This autumn, in addition to the usual festivities, don’t forget to make the month of October extra meaningful with Halloween STEM activities for kids!
-Get started on the above ideas and experiments, and watch as your child’s engineering and science skills grow through these thrilling seasonal activities!
+This autumn, in addition to the usual festivities, don’t forget to make the month of October extra meaningful with Halloween STEM activities for home, classroom and cold weather days!
+Get started on the above ideas and experiments, and watch as your child’s math and science skills grow through these thrilling seasonal activities!